 DJI was in this space early with the original Ronin.
 Since then they have released the Ronin-MX, the Ronin-M and the Ronin 2.
 I have been the operator for commercial TV productions using these devices and currently have a Ronin-M in my gear kit specifically for video shot on interchangeable lens cameras.

-Figure 4: DJI Ronin-M can handle most any interchangeable lens camera, about $1129.99
+Figure 4: DJI Ronin-M can handle most any interchangeable lens camera.

-We’ve also seen some very cool tech showing up that’s smaller and lighter than ever.
-Announced and shipping very soon (preorder early – demand is already high) is the DJI Ronin-S.
+We’ve also seen some very cool tech showing up that’s smaller and lighter than ever like the DJI Ronin-S.

 What makes the Ronin-S different is that it uses the same design concept as the DJI OSMO but built up for the demands of interchangeable lens cameras.
 DJI really understands stabilizers, as in addition to consumer and prosumer products they also do some very high-end offerings for Hollywood type work.
 You may have seen other products like this sometimes called cranes.
 A couple are really good, most are challenging.

 The Key to Success is Balance